rjrodger/gubu/README.md

 * **Chainable:** `Optional({x: 1}).Define('FOO')`

 Define a name for a sub value that can be referenced by the [Refer](#refer-builder) shape builder.
-Definitions must preceed usage by `Refer`, in depth-first order.
+Definitions must precede usage by `Refer`, in depth-first order.

 Note that in order to prevent infinite loops, by default `Refer` does *not* insert default values.
 To do so, use the `fill` option.
-Note also that `Refer` does not copy the refered value, it copies the refered shape, thus `fill` only inserts the default value.
+Note also that `Refer` does not copy the referred value, it copies the referred shape, thus `fill` only inserts the default value.

 ```js
 const { Define, Refer } = Gubu